sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_03.rst

 model assumes homogeneity of variance and therefore uses a pooled estimate of the standard deviation.

-When the model doesn’t contain the interaction term, then the estimated group means will be different from the sample means.
+When the model does not contain the interaction term, then the estimated group means will be different from the sample means.
 Instead of reporting the sample mean, jamovi will calculate the value of the group means that would be expected on the basis of the marginal means (i.e., assuming no interaction).
 Using the notation we developed earlier, the estimate reported for µ\ :sub:`rc`, the mean for level *r* on the (row) Factor A and level *c* on the (column) Factor B would be µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c`\.
-If there are genuinely no interactions between the two factors, this is actually a better estimate of the population mean than the raw sample mean would be.
+If there are genuinely no interactions between the two factors, thit is actually a better estimate of the population mean than the raw sample mean would be.
 Removing the interaction term from the model, via the ``Model`` options in the jamovi ANOVA analysis, provides the marginal means for the analysis shown in :numref:`fig-margmean2`.